-In this Forex video, I will share three Forex trading lessons.
-The idea for this video came about by a youtube comment from a trader that was seeking advice.
-I thought to myself let’s make a quick Youtube video that answers these questions.
-I will be expanding on this in future videos.
-This Forex video is meant to get traders thinking about three things.
-Those three things are account size, the trend, and profit targets.
-The Next three videos that I make will cover each of these things in more detail.
+In this Forex video, I will be sharing three Forex trading lessons.
+The idea for this video came when a trader that was seeking advice left a comment on my YouTube channel.
+This Forex video is meant to get traders to think about three things: account size, the trend, and profit targets.
+While I hope to answer some of the questions, you may have in this video.
+I will be expanding on these topics in future videos and hope to cover each of these three topics in even greater detail.

 Forex Lesson #1

-Traders can start to trade with a small account size of $1,000.00 but need to pay close attention to their position size.
-Too many new traders come into the Forex market and think they will get rich quick when they start their trading account with $1,000.00 or less.
-This will cause newer traders to use too large of a position size as they chase massive profits.
-The real money is made in the Forex market by using proper money management and discipline.
+It is possible to start trading with a small account size of $1,000, as long as you pay close attention to position size.
+Too many new traders come into the Forex market and think they will get rich quick when they start their trading account with $1,000 or less.
+However, this mindset can cause new traders to use too large of a position size as they chase massive profits.
+In the Forex market, you make money by using proper money management and discipline.
 A trader should not grade themselves on their profit or loss, but rather on how well they executed their trading plan.

 Forex Trading Lesson #2

-Trading with the trend.
-Most traders or people that have heard about the financial markets have heard the term trend.
-Maybe they have even heard the phrase the trend is your friend until the end.
-I use the trend or market direction to point me in the right direction when I go to place a trade.
-This may be one of the most important Forex trading lessons that I have learned.
-I don’t however just see an uptrend and buy, I look for a retracement and then for the currency pair to meet my rule set before I enter the trade.
-I have learned over the years that trading in the direction of the overall trend makes hitting larger profit target much easier.
-When you fight the trend, the swings tend to be smaller in size and therefore your potential profit range is reduced.
+One of the most important Forex trading lessons that I have learned is trading with the trend.
+If you know, even just a little about the financial markets, chances are that you have heard the term “trend.”
+Maybe you have also heard the phrase “the trend is your friend until the end.”
+I use the trend or market direction to point me in the right direction when I place a trade.
+I don’t, however, see an uptrend and buy.
+I look for a retracement and then for the currency pair to meet my rule set before I enter the trade.
+I have learned over the years that trading in the direction of the overall trend, makes hitting larger profit targets much easier.
+When you fight the trend, your potential profit range is reduced because the swings tend to be smaller in size.

 Forex Trading Lesson #3

-Using a profit target on multiple time frames must be adjusted.
+When using a profit target on multiple time frames, it must be adjusted.
 A lot of traders attempt to use the same size stop loss on a one hour chart that they use on a five minute or fifteen-minute chart.
-This method is not suitable for most traders as swing points on a 5-minute chart tend to be much closer to each other than on a one hour chart.
-Before you decide to trade on a certain time frame chart, it’s recommended that you backtest those results to see which stop loss size is best for the set-up that you plan to trade.
+This method is not suitable for most traders because swing points on a five-minute chart tend to be much closer to each other than on a one hour chart.
+Before you decide which time frame chart to trade on it’s recommended that you backtest those results to see which stop loss size is best for the set-up that you plan to trade.

 Forex Trading Lessons Video